rsoaresd/runbooks_collection/file-content-suspicious.md

 **For Suspicious Files:**
 - Detail specific indicators of malicious intent
 - Explain potential attack vectors or purposes
-- Assess confidence level of threat assessment
+- Assess the confidence level of the threat assessment

 ### 3. Recommended Actions for Security Operators